Mtk112/CaloriesWatcher/README.md

 The user can add exercises outside walking to the application.
 Each exercise must have a name, duration and intensity.
 The application will calculate (somewhat inaccurate) the calories burned by doing the exercise and save the information to the database.
 These entries can be loaded by typing already existing exercise name and pressing the Load/Confirm button.
-The loaded data ALWAYS picks the first enty that had the name that the user typed.
+This ALWAYS loads the first entry that has the same name.
+After loading the exercise the user can either save it the way it is or alter the information(the loaded enrty won't change!).

 The data can be reviewd through history feature.

 History

 By utilizing this feature the user can review lists of his/her exercises and meals.The user can also view these information in a bar chart that calculates and displays calories gained, calories burnt and the difference in sepparate bars.
+The bar chart utilizes MPAndroidCharts that can be found at: https://github.com/PhilJay/MPAndroidChart